 Most of us had flown into Lhasa from various places in China, making a pretty quick ascent.
 After 3 days at that elevation, we were pretty adjusted, with just some shortness of breath with exercise.
 The day we left Lhasa, we headed straight for the Gampa La Pass.

-I know, it sounds like torture, but you soon forget about the overwhelming feelings when you catch your first glimpses of Yamdrok Lake from the pass.
+I know, it sounds like torture, but you soon forget about the overwhelming feeling when you catch your first glimpses of Yamdrok Lake from the pass.

 Yamdrok Lake is one of three sacred lakes in Tibet and is the largest inland lake on the northern range of the Himalayas.
 We had the advantage of viewing this lake from the Gampa La Pass and then right from the shore once we came down the mountain.